 Be sure to plan for your at-home recovery.
 Someone will need to drive you home and help you for the first couple of days following your tonsillectomy.
 Most people stay home from work or school for about a week following surgery.

-Another common method for tonsillectomy includes burning away the tissues through a process called cauterization.
+Another common method for tonsillectomy involves burning away the tissues through a process called cauterization.
 Ultrasonic vibration (using sound waves) is also used in some tonsillectomy procedures.
 Tonsillectomies usually take about a half hour.

 Sip water or eat ice pops to stay hydrated without hurting your throat.
 Warm, clear broth and applesauce are ideal food choices during early recovery.
-You can add ice cream, pudding, oatmeal, and other soft foods after a couple of days.
+You can add ice cream, pudding, oatmeal, and other soft foods after a couple days.
 Try not to eat anything hard, crunchy, or spicy for several days after a tonsillectomy.

 Pain medication can help you feel better during recovery.
 Take the medicines exactly as your doctor prescribes.
 Contact your doctor if you experience bleeding or run a fever after a tonsillectomy.
-Snoring for the first two weeks after the procedure is normal and to be expected.
+Snoring for the first two weeks after the procedure is normal and expected.
 Call your doctor if you have trouble breathing after the first two weeks.